zipurman/oVIRT_Simple_Backup/README.md

  - pv
  - dialog
  - sendmail for emailing logs/alerts
- - uuid-runtime (used to generate unique uuid)
+ - uuid-runtime (used to generate unique uuid) (optional)
+ - fsarchiver (used for image repair coming soon)

 #### Install